StoneSongLucky/StoneSongLucky.github.io/_pages/about.md

 <span class='anchor' id='educations-&-employment-histroy'></span>
-# 📖 Educations & Employment Histroy
+# 📖 Educations and Employment Histroy
 - *2020.01 - now*: Chongqing University of Technology, Department of Big Data and Machine Learning, Associate Professor
 - *2018.01 - 2020.12*: Chongqing University of Technology, Department of Big Data and Machine Learning, Lecturer
 - *2024.09 - 2025.06*: University of Science and Technology of China, Visiting Scholar, Supervisor: Wu Xinming